DigitalPublishingToolkit/TOD18-Geoblocking/md/07TrimbleGeoblockingandEvasion.md

 prohibit internet users from evading geoblocking.
-For example, German television station *Sat.1* in its terms of service for the use of its online video portal makes it a violation of the terms of service for users to “alter, evade or otherwise disregard” the technical measures that the station uses to territorially limit the access to content on the portal.[^04TrimbleGeoblockingandEvasion_22] If a user does use a VPN or other tool to circumvent geoblocking, the user violates this provision of the terms of service
+For example, German television station *Sat.1* in its terms of service for the use of its online video portal makes it a violation of the terms of service for users to 'alter, evade or otherwise disregard' the technical measures that the station uses to territorially limit the access to content on the portal.[^04TrimbleGeoblockingandEvasion_22] If a user does use a VPN or other tool to circumvent geoblocking, the user violates this provision of the terms of service